RosettaCommons/demos/protocol_capture/threefold_symmetric_peptide_design/README.md

 4. Use GenKIC to close loops, filtering for similarity to 4mer fragments from the Protein Data Bank and attempting design and side-chain minimization on each loop conformation sampled.
 Choose the lowest-energy loop conformation for subsequent steps of the protocol.
 5. Carry out more computationally-expensive sequence design and structure refrinement with the FastDesign protocol, allowing both side-chains and the backbone to relax.

 The **design.xml** file included in the **xml/** sub-directory contains extensive comments describing each Rosetta module used and why it was invoked.
+Note that this has been modified slightly from the original file, insofar as it samples a much smaller number of samples very close to a known designable region of Crick parameter space.
+This is to allow the demo to run in a reasonable amount of time.

 ![Design workflow](Design_approach.png)
 **(A)**  Overall design workflow.
 The script included here fully describes this workflow.  **(B)**  An example of a designed C3-symmetric 60-mer cross-linked with TBMB (orange), with hydrophobic core residues shown in grey.  **(C)** _Ab initio_ energy landscape of the peptide shown in B.  Points from _ab initio_ are shown in orange and points from relaxation of the design structure are shown in blue.
 Note that Rosetta's _ab initio_ algorithm can neither model the cyclic geometry nor the cross-linker, so this is a deceptively shallow folding funnel.